For Developers and Housing Purveyors

 Affordable and Senior Affordable Apartments

-The City has Affordable Housing Agreements with 25 existing rental apartment developments, providing 1,258 units that are affordable to very low- and low-income households and seniors.
-These affordable units are listed in the City’s Affordable Housing Guide.
-A separate Senior Housing Guide is also made available to citizens of at least 55 years of age.
-The Guides include maps and contact information for each apartment complex.
-Each apartment complex maintains their own waiting list for the affordable units.
-If you are interested in any of the affordable units, you must contact each apartment complex and add your name to their waiting list.
+The City has Affordable Housing Agreements with 25 existing rental apartment communities, providing 1,062 units that are affordable to low- and very low-income households and seniors.
+Listings for these affordable communities can be found in the City’s Affordable & Senior Housing Guide.
+Each community maintains their own waiting list.
+To apply, you must contact each community's management and request to be added to their waiting list.
 For more information, please call the Housing Information Line at (805) 583-6779 or e-mail Housing staff.

 Affordable and Senior For-Sale Housing

-The City has approved 141 condominium and townhome units as part of its affordable housing program.
-Of these units, 89 units are age restricted to citizens 55 years old or older.
-Occasionally, a privately owned affordable and/or senior home may become available for resale.
-Such units can be sold to a qualified buyer.
-If you would like your name and contact information to be added to the Home Buyer's Interest List to be provided to the owners and/or their real estate agent when they are interested in selling an affordable and/or senor unit, please call the Housing Information Line at (805) 583-6779 or e-mail Housing staff.
+The City has approximately 200 condominium and townhome units as part of its affordable housing program.
+Of these units, 35 units are age restricted to citizens 55 years old or older.
+Occasionally, a privately owned affordable and/or senior home may become available for sale.
+Such units can be resold to a qualified buyer.
+If you are interested and would like to be added to the Home Buyer's Interest List, please call the Housing Information Line at (805) 583-6779 or e-mail Housing staff.

 Homebuyer Assistance Resources